 I am an Assistant Professor in the Department of Government and Politics at the University of Maryland - College Park.
 Between 2013 and 2015, I was an Assistant Professor at City University of New York - City College in the Department of Political Science.
 I earned my Ph.D. from Yale University in political science with subfield certifications in comparative politics, international relations, Middle East politics, and methodology.
 My current research focuses on new approaches to citizen-building in the context of globalization, with emphasis on the Arab world.
-The title of my book, forthcoming with Cambridge University Press, is Bedouins into Bourgeois: Remaking Citizens for Globalization.
+The title of my book, forthcoming with Cambridge University Press in 2017, is Bedouins into Bourgeois: Remaking Citizens for Globalization.
 Earlier published research focuses on international security, non-state networks, and the social and organizational drivers of innovation.
 My work has been cited in Science and The New Yorker.

 Before beginning my doctoral work, I earned an M.Phil. in international relations from the University of Cambridge, where I was a Gates Scholar.
 I co-authored an article in International Security challenging the conventional wisdom that networked structures make non-state actors particularly effective.
 I also hold a master's degree in information management from the University of California, Berkeley, where I studied technology and innovation.